IgniteUI/indigo-design-docfx/en/components/time-picker.md

 # Time Picker

-Use the Time Picker Component to represent a date's time portion (hour, minutes, and seconds) visually and provide appropriate means for its display in forms and selection from a drop-down or dialog.
+Use the Time Picker Component to represent a date's time portion (hour, minutes, and seconds) visually and provide appropriate means for its display in forms and selection from a dropdown or dialog.
 The Time Picker is visually identical to the [Ignite UI for Angular Time Picker Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/time_picker.html)

 ## Time Picker Demo